gajim/gajim/README.md

 #### Developing

-To create a virutalenv you can execute
+To create a virtualenv you can execute

     ./scripts/dev_env.sh

 Be sure all install requirements are available.

-Afterwards activate the vitual environment with
+Afterwards activate the virtual environment with

     source .venv/bin/activate
     ./launch.py